New York Philharmonic: Recent history

 During the COVID-19 pandemic, the orchestra was unable to give live concerts in David Geffen Hall as of March 2020.
 Renovation of David Geffen Hall commenced during the pandemic, with a scheduled reopening of the renovated hall at the start of the 2022–2023 season.
 The orchestra performed concerts at other New York City venues during the 2021–2022 season, including Alice Tully Hall, the Rose Theater, and Carnegie Hall.

 In November 2022, the orchestra was made up of a majority of women—45 women and 44 men—for the first time in its history.
 It still had only one Black member—principal clarinetist Anthony McGill—just as it had in 1962.

 Gustavo Dudamel first guest-conducted the New York Philharmonic in 2007.
 Following 26 additional guest-conducting appearances with the orchestra, the New York Philharmonic announced, in February 2023, the appointment of Dudamel as its next music director, effective with the 2026–2027 season, with an initial contract of 5 years.

-In April 2024, the orchestra's management commissioned an outside investigation after years of news reports of a culture of sexual harassmenent within the organization.
+In April 2024, the orchestra's management commissioned an outside investigation after years of news reports of a culture of sexual harassment within the organization.
 On July 11, 2024, Ginstling resigned as the orchestra's president and chief executive, with immediate effect.
 In December 2024, the orchestra announced the appointment of Matías Tarnopolsky as its next president and chief executive officer, effective January 1, 2025.